The Mathematical Basics and the Results of the Theory of physical structures

 The next seven expressions, (2.30)--(2.36), define the metric functions for the three-dimensional geometries discovered by V.H.Lev [15], which have never been explored, and so have no well-established and unanimously accepted names: {\bf (2.30)} -- {\it simplicial space} I as the additive three-dimensional phenomenologically symmetric extension of the simplicial plane with the metric function (2.13); {\bf (2.31)} -- {\it simplicial space} II as the multiplicative three-dimensional phenomenologically symmetric extension of the simplicial plane with the metric function (2.13); {\bf (2.32)} -- {\it the special phenomenologically symmetric extension of the Minkowski plane} with the metric function (2.10); {\bf (2.33)} -- {\it the special three-dimensional phenomenologically symmetric exten- \ sion of the Euclidean plane} with the metric function (2.7); {\bf (2.34)} -- {\it pseudo-Helmholtz space} as the three-dimensional phenomenologically symmetric extension of the pseudo-Helmholtz plane with the metric function (2.14); {\bf (2.35)} -- {\it dual-Helmholtz space} as the three-dimensional phenomenologically symmetric extension of the dual-Helmholtz plane with the metric function (2.15); {\bf (2.36)} -- {\it Helmholtz space} as the three-dimensional phenomenologically symmetric extension of the Helmholtz plane with the metric function (2.16).

-And the last one, {\bf (2.37)}, defines the metric function of the three-dimensio- \ nal geometry {\it on an unconnected three-dimensional manifold}, on the connected components of which it gives either the extensions (2.32), (2.33), or the spheres (2.25), (2.27), (2.28) in four-dimensional pseudo-Euclidean spaces.
+And the last one, {\bf (2.37)}, defines the metric function of the three-dimensio- \ nal geometry {\it on an unconnected three-dimensional manifold}, on the connec- \ ted components of which it gives either the extensions (2.32), (2.33), or the spheres (2.25), (2.27), (2.28) in four-dimensional pseudo-Euclidean spaces.